 We collect, process and hold your personal information in order to provide our services effectively.
 We recognise that your personal information is important and we take our responsibilities for ensuring that we collect and manage it appropriately very seriously.

-In order to process you personal information we are registered as a ‘Data Controller’ under the Data Protection Act 1998.
+In order to process your personal information we are registered as a ‘Data Controller’ under the Data Protection.

 This Privacy Notice explains how we use and share your information.